pkorivi/CarND-Vehicle-Detection/writeup_report.md

 #### 2. How I settled on final choice of HOG parameters.

 I tried various combinations of parameters and evaluated for their performace through test set and run them on the video.
 Most of the parameters failed for proper detection of cars or detecting too many false positives.
-I am assume there is no stadard apparoach but worked on varying individual parameter at a time and evaluating performace.
+I assume there is no stadard apparoach, I varied individual parameter at a time and evaluated performace.
 As the number of parameters is immense it is impossible to try all the possible combinations.
-The main things that I tried are changnf color spaces, multiple channel hog features, multiple orientation lists.
+The main things that I tried are changing color spaces, channel hog features, orientation.

 #### 3. How (and identify where in your code) I trained a classifier using selected HOG features and color features.